AI-Guru/helibrunna/README.md

 ### Raspberry Pi

 Support is not fully implemented yet.
 We are working on it.
+Currently we believe that you should only use this platform for inference and not for training.

 It is advised to create a new conda environment and install the dependencies from `requirements.txt`:

 ```
+sudo apt-get install cmake
 conda create -n "helibrunna" python=3.12.4
 conda activate helibrunna
 pip install -r requirements-raspberry.txt